 Strategically place round pancakes or make your pancake a specific shape, then add fruit, whipped cream or poured syrup to create your happy work of art.

-This is a fun way to make breakfast seasonal holidays.
-There are always a large selection of themed cookie cutters for the holidays.
-One person can have the circular pancake and another can have the cut-out piece and vice versa.
+This is a fun way to make breakfast special on seasonal holidays.
+There are always a large selection of themed cookie cutters for every holiday.

 How to create this gingerbread man masterpiece: